Every child deserves the fundamental right to feel safe, secure and protected.

 6. Do an inner child visualization/meditation

 Imagine that you are about to meet your inner child.
-You walk outside into your backyard and he/she is playing in a sandbox.
-What age is he/she?
-You walk up to your inner child and sit down.
-“Hello,” you might say, introducing yourself.
-You look into the eyes of your inner child.
-What is he/she feeling towards you?
+You walk outside into your backyard and they are playing in a sandbox … What age are they? … You walk up to your inner child and sit down.
+“Hello,” you might say, introducing yourself … You look into the eyes of your inner child.
+What are they feeling towards you?
 Curiosity?
 Trepidation?
 Shyness?
 Skepticism?
-Excitement?
-Respect your inner child and his/her boundaries.
-If he/she wishes to hug you or shake your hand, let that happen.
+Excitement? … Respect your inner child and their boundaries.
+If they wish to hug you or shake your hand, let that happen.
 If not, it’s okay.
-Your inner child may just need to warm up to you.
-You might next wish to ask, “What do you need the most?”
-If you are communicating with your infant self during this visualization, the response might come as a visceral feeling as opposed to communicating with your school-aged self who might respond verbally.
-If your inner child tells you what they need, provide a safe space for them.
-Let them feel heard, seen, understood, and loved by you.
-You might like to share with them how much you love and care for them, and wish them to be cared for.
-If your inner child wishes to be cradled, hugged, or held, embrace the opportunity.
-Once you feel that your mission to connect with your inner child has been completed, you can visualize yourself walking back into your house.
-Focus on your breathing, stretch your body, and open your eyes.
+Your inner child may just need to warm up to you … You might next wish to ask, “What do you need the most?”
+If you are communicating with your infant self during this visualization, the response might come as a visceral feeling as opposed to communicating with your school-aged self who might respond verbally … If your inner child tells you what they need, provide a safe space for them.
+Let them feel heard, seen, understood, and loved by you … You might like to share with them how much you love and care for them, and wish them to be cared for … If your inner child wishes to be cradled, hugged, or held, embrace the opportunity … Once you feel that your mission to connect with your inner child has been completed, you can visualize yourself walking back into your house … Focus on your breathing, stretch your body, and open your eyes.

 I recommend journaling about the experience.
 Journaling is a wonderful tool for self-reflection, deepening your self-understanding, and also serving as a way to document your progress.
-So take a few minutes to do it!
+So take a few minutes to do this so that you can remember the experience and reflect on it in the future!

 7. Be your own protector and nurturer